General Admission Information for Aspire Institute

 APPLICANTS WITH VOCATIONAL EDUCATION AND TRAINING (VET) STUDY

-Successful completion of a Certificate IV qualification (under the AQF) or it’s equivalent.
+Successful completion of a Certificate IV qualification (under the AQF) or above.

 HOW TO APPLY

-Applicants, who are over 18 years of age, may be eligible for admission based on work experience.
-Applicants must demonstrate ability to undertake study at this level:
+Applicants, who are over 18 years of age, and completed secondary education more than two years ago, may be eligible for admission based on specific work and life experience.

 Entry Pathways available include: